hmisonne/AWS_Design_Recoverability/README.md

 This project is part of the Udacity Cloud Architect Nanodegree.

-The goals of this project is to :
+The goal of this project is to :
 - Build a Multi-AvailabilityZone, Multi-Region database and show how to use it in multiple geographically separate AWS regions.
 - Build a website hosting solution that is versioned so that any data destruction and accidents can be quickly and easily undone.